Croatia Travel Information

 No vaccinations are required.
 The medical facilities and care in Croatia are fairly good, with free emergency medical care available to EU citizens with a European Health Insurance Card (EHIC).
-Some medicines are in short supply in public facilities.
-Non-EU nationals are advised to invest in comprehensive travel insurance and those who need particular medications should take the supply needed for the duration of their stay with them, with a doctor's letter on hand to get them through customs.
+After Brexit, the Global Health Insurance Card (GHIC) replaced the European Health Insurance Card (EHIC) for UK citizens.
+The GHIC allows UK citizens access to state healthcare during visits to the EU.
+The GHIC is not valid in Norway, Iceland, Liechtenstein or Switzerland, nor is it an alternative to travel insurance.
+Non-EU nationals are advised to take out comprehensive travel insurance, and those who need particular medications should take the supply needed for the duration of their stay with them, plus a doctor's letter to get the items through customs.

-Most visits to Croatia are trouble-free.
-Crime levels are low and violent crime is rare; however, petty theft can be a problem in busy tourist areas so it is worth keeping a careful eye on valuables.
-Outside the normal tourist routes, travellers should be aware that unexplored mines might remain in rural areas, particularly in Eastern Slavonia and the former Krajina.
+Most visits to Croatia are trouble free.
+Crime levels are low and violent crime is rare, but petty theft can be a problem in busy tourist areas so it's worth keeping a careful eye on valuables.
+Outside normal tourist routes, travellers should be aware that unexploded mines might remain in rural areas, particularly in Eastern Slavonia and the former Krajina.

-Tourists are urged to be cautious in former conflict areas, including Eastern Slavonia, Brodsko-Posavska County, Karlovac County, areas around Zadar, and in more remote areas of the Plitvice Lakes National Park.
-They should stay on known safe roads and areas.
-If in any doubt, check with authorities before setting out into remote areas.
+Tourists are urged to be cautious in former conflict areas, including the aforementioned Eastern Slavonia, Brodsko-Posavska County, Karlovac County, areas around Zada and in more remote areas of the Plitvice Lakes National Park.
+They should stay on known safe roads and areas, and check with authorities before setting out into remote regions.

 Business in Croatia tends to be quite formal.
-Punctuality is key, dress should be smart and conservative (suits and ties are the norm for men), and polite greetings are made with a handshake.
+Punctuality is key, dress should be smart and handshakes are the preferred form of greeting.

 Titles and surnames are usually used unless otherwise indicated and business cards are often exchanged at the beginning of a meeting.
 English and German are widely spoken but any attempt at speaking some Croatian will be appreciated.
 Women frequently hold high positions in business and are well respected.

-Building a good working relationship is important in Croatia and it is useful to work with a reliable local partner.
+Building a good working relationship is important in Croatia and it's useful to work with a reliable local partner.
 Although Croatia appears typically European in its dealings, business can take some time to conclude.
 Business hours are usually 8am to 4pm, Monday to Friday.

-Non-EU travellers to Croatia can enter the country with the following items without incurring customs duty: 200 cigarettes or 50 cigars or 250g of tobacco; 4 litres of wine, 1 litre of spirits, and up to 16 litres of beer; and other goods up to the value of HRK 3,200 if arriving by air, or HRK 2,200 if arriving by other means of transport.
-Regulations apply to firearms and radio instruments.
-No item of archaeological, historical, ethnographic, artistic, cultural, or scientific value may leave the country without a license issued by the appropriate authorities.
+Non-EU travellers to Croatia can enter the country with the following items without incurring customs duty: 200 cigarettes or 50 cigars or 250g of tobacco; 4 litres of wine, 1 litre of spirits and up to 16 litres of beer; and other goods up to the value of HRK 3,200 if arriving by air or HRK 2,200 if arriving by other means of transport.

 Become our Croatia Travel Expert